ErpNetDocs/winclient/step-by-step/sales-order.md

 ![Sales Order](pictures/so6.png)

--	<b>Measurement Unit Name</b> - here, indicate the unit of measure of the sold quantity.
+-	<b>Measurement unit name</b> - here, indicate the unit of measure of the sold quantity.

 ![Sales Order](pictures/so7.png)